mgamble1023/SleepInvestigatoR/README.md

 ## File Types

-The most fool proof option is to have all files saved as .csv with no header (see bottom of file).
-Raw sirenia files are also accepted.
+The most fool proof option is to have all files saved as .csv with no header (see bottom of page).
+Sirenia (pinnacle) files are also accepted.
 By default 'file.type' is set to 'csv', if the user wants to use raw sirenia files they must change 'file.type = "Sirenia"'.

 ## File Naming